 - Overall academic record.
 The guidelines for awarding degrees with honors are as follows: cum laude 3.3.
 GPA or better, magna cum laude 3.5 GPA or better, summa cum laude 3.8 GPA or better.
 These are merely guidelines and there are exceptions.
 If you are interested in working for honors in philosophy and have some doubts about whether your academic record makes you eligible, you should contact the Departmental Honors Representative or speak to someone in the Honors Program Office.

 - Senior honors thesis.
-The senior honors thesis is completed during your last semester in residence and you receive 3 hours of credit (PHIL 4950 Honors Thesis) for work on the thesis.
+Typically, your honors thesis is completed during your last semester in residence.
 Its magnitude is approximately that of a high-quality term paper at the 4000 level.
 In preparing and writing the paper, you must work under the close supervision of a faculty advisor of your choosing.
 The advisor will provide advice and criticism.
 You must consult with your advisor periodically; this is a requirement.
 You should not attempt to write a senior thesis without such consultation.

 - Oral examination.
 Your thesis committee, which consists of your thesis advisor (Philosophy Department), the Philosophy Honors Representative, and the Honors Representative from another department (and, occasionally, a fourth faculty member) also conducts your oral examination.
 The exam lasts for approximately one hour.
 Your honors thesis will provide the focus of your oral examination, but the committee may also examine you on issues they think will border on or are raised by your thesis.
 Your advisor and the Departmental Honors Representative will be happy to answer any questions you may have about the procedure.